|Job Title: Direct Service Advocate|

-- Demonstrate commitment to the YW’s mission and principles of trauma-informed work.
+- Demonstrate commitment to the YWCA’s mission and principles of trauma-informed work.

-- Represent the YW in a professional and competent manner to participants, community members, organizational partners, and other stakeholders.
+- Represent the YWCA in a professional and competent manner to participants, community members, organizational partners, and other stakeholders.

 - Support policies, practices, and decisions that demonstrate our shared accountability for racial equity.